Stelios Skevofilakas: Personal life

-After the end of his career Skevofilakas participated in all the events of the Veterans Association of AEK Athens, which he served as president for 8 consecutive years.
-On 10 June 2009, he died from stomach cancer after a brave struggle of 18 months.
-A few months earlier in 21 January 2009, he made a deeply emotional and unexpected visit to the gathering for the New Year of Veterans of AEK, in his capacity as their president, to wish all of them health.
-It was his last public appearance.
+Skevofilakas was the cousin of former AEK footballer, Giannis Vlantis whose son, Giorgos, also played for the club.
+After the end of his career he participated in the events of the Veterans Association of AEK Athens, which he served as president for 8 consecutive years.
+On 21 January 2009, he made a deeply emotional and unexpected visit to the gathering for the New Year's Eve of the Veterans of AEK, in his capacity as their president, to wish all of them health.
+It was his last public appearance, since a few months later, on 10 June 2009, Skevofilakas died from stomach cancer after a struggle of 18 months.
 On 20 January 2016, AEK organized a football tournament in his memory.